What is the Maine Farm & Sea to School Institute?

-The Maine Farm & Sea to School Institute is a year-long professional program for school food system change.
+The Maine Farm and Sea to School Institute is a year-long professional development program designed for Maine K-12 schools, districts, and early childhood programs (ECEs)

 “The institute will train school communities and other stakeholders to establish their own farm to school programs and explore approaches to promote student nutrition education, including school gardens and local food sourcing.”